bm0801389031/week20/README.md

 add_binary(1, 1) == "10" (1 + 1 = 2 in decimal or 10 in binary)
 add_binary(5, 9) == "1110" (5 + 9 = 14 in decimal or 1110 in binary)
 FUNDAMENTALSBINARY

+## TENTH FUNCTION IS THIS A TRIANGLE

+Description:
+Implement a method that accepts 3 integer values a, b, c.
+The method should return true if a triangle can be built with the sides of given length and false in any other case.

+(In this case, all triangles must have surface greater than 0 to be accepted).

+FUNDAMENTALSMATHEMATICSALGORITHMSNUMBERSUTILITIES